(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

-Examines the basic processes that determine how organizations set goals, structure themselves, measure performance, adapt to their environment, manage change and internal conflict, and make decisions.
+Examines how effective organizations set goals, structure themselves, measure performance, adapt to their environment and innovate, work with diverse constituencies, manage change and internal conflict, and make decisions.
 Emphasis is given to techniques of analysis that can be used to understand and manage these various organizational functions.
-Prerequisite: PPM 610.
 Cr 3.

 PPM 632 Human Resource Management in Public, Nonprofit, and Health Organizations